Vu1pes2/wxgcc/README.txt

-The "wxgcc" is a GUI toolkit for GCC based wxPython which can be used under Windows and Linux.
+The "wxgcc" is a GUI toolkit for GCC based wxPython which support multi-platform(Windows/Linux).

 With that tool users can create and compile a C/C++ program very fast.